-- 2.2.1 The proposed allocation has no relevant planning history, although we are aware that the Council (as landowners) have explored the development of the site previously. - 2.2.2 Notwithstanding the above, the site is proposed in the 2nd Deposit Revised LDP for the purposes of developing 16 residential units, with 1.6 expected to be affordable in nature. - 2.2.3 Notwithstanding the above, in view of recent changes to Planning Policy Wales (Edition 12) (PPW), particularly Chapter 6, there are a number of current and previous planning applications that have been determined within the County that are pertinent to the proposed allocation in question that should be given due consideration, which are as follows:
+- 2.2.1 The proposed allocation has no relevant planning history. - 2.2.2 Notwithstanding the above, the site is proposed in the 2nd Deposit Revised LDP for the purposes of developing 50 residential units, with 25 expected to be affordable in nature. - 2.2.3 Notwithstanding the above, in view of recent changes to Planning Policy Wales (Edition 12) (PPW), particularly Chapter 6, there are a number of current and previous planning applications that have been determined within the County that are pertinent to the proposed allocation in question that should be given due consideration, which are as follows:

 - Tirychen Farm, Ammanford (LPA Ref.
 No. PL/06556) - Land off St Anne's Lane, Cwmffrwd, Carmarthen (LPA Ref.
 No. PL/04306) - Gwelfor, Heol Llanelli, Trimsaran (LPA Ref.
 No. PL/06620) - Land south of Cwmgarw Road, Upper Brynamman (LPA Ref.
 No. PL/04459) - 2.2.4 Each case provides a 'real-time' indication of the interpretation of the new requirements of PPW by the LPA with respect to all aspects of ecology and biodiversity when a planning application is made, as illustrated by the accompanying decisions and related correspondence.
-In each of the above cases, Priority Habitat identified on the respective sites (such as marshy grassland and woodland) has prevented their development being supported by the LPA, and in two cases PEDW. - 2.2.5 The above is particularly important when considered proposed allocation SeC17/h1, when considering its current form and nature, particularly with respect to mature trees and hedgerows.
+In each of the above cases, Priority Habitat identified on the respective sites (such as marshy grassland and broadleaf woodland) has prevented their development being supported by the LPA, and in two cases PEDW. - 2.2.5 The above is particularly important when considered proposed allocation SeC7/h13, when considering its current form and nature, particularly with respect to the large number of mature trees present on it.
 The loss of such ecological assets and habitat would be inevitable were the site to be developed and for reasons set out in Section 3 of this Statement, it is clear that current national and emerging local planning policy does not support its development.
 As a result, the development of the site is contrary to the requirements and stepwise approach set out in Chapter 6 of Planning Policy Wales (PPW) (Edition 12).